 All the tents reviewed in this article are three-season tents.
 A three-season tent is suitable for use during spring, summer and fall, but not for typical winter weather.

 If you’re short on time, I can reveal that my choice of the best large tent is the Nemo Wagontop 8-Person Tent.

 The best large tents include:

-The Nemo tent has a floor space of 125 square feet.
-When unpacked, it measures 180 by 100 inches, the highest point is 80 inches and it weighs a pinch over 25 pounds.
+The Nemo tent has a floor area of 125 square feet.
+When unpacked, it measures 180 by 100 inches, the center height is 80 inches and it weighs a pinch over 25 pounds in its carry bag.